Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Disclaimer: This material should not be construed as an endorsement of futures, stocks, or other financial instruments.

-See Also Is Payza Available in South Africa
+See Also Were Slaves in South Africa?

 Penny stocks are generic terms for low-cost shares of tiny, generally recently listed firms.
 There are several ways to characterise South African penny stocks.
 According to certain definitions, penny stocks are listed firms with a market capitalization of less than R1.5 billion, which is why they are also known as small-cap stocks.
 Stocks with a share price ranging from 10c to R10 per share are another description.
 This, however, is a fairly ambiguous definition.